cqua/animal-village/readme.md

 - failing a delivery favor - RVP -2

 RVP loss increases exponentially each time bothered in a single day
-## Time
-The game has a cycle for day and night.
-1 hour in game passes every 90 seconds, and a full day is 36 minutes.
-Time affects villagers' schedules dependent on their personality, when the shop is open, and what bugs are out.
-The player can go to bed to advance time.
-The day is divided into six sections.
-### H06-09
-Early morning.

-Chill: Asleep.

-Nerdy: Wandering their home.

-Preppy: Doing their hobby.

-Shop is open.

-The player can go to bed to wake at H14.
-### H10-13
-Late morning.

-Chill: Wandering their home.

-Nerdy: Doing their hobby.

-Preppy: Doing their hobby.

-Shop is open.

-The player can go to bed to wake at H22.
-### H14-17
-Afternoon.

-Chill: Doing their hobby.

-Nerdy: Doing their hobby.

-Preppy: Doing their hobby.

-Shop is open.

-The player can go to bed to wake at H22.
-### H18-21
-Evening.

-Chill: Doing their hobby.

-Nerdy: Doing their hobby.

-Preppy: Wandering their home.

-Shop is open.

-The player can go to bed to wake at H06.
-### H22-01
-Midnight.

-Chill: Doing their hobby.

-Nerdy: Wandering their home.

-Preppy: Asleep.

-Shop is closed.

-The player can go to bed to wake at H06.
-### H02-05
-Wee Hours.

-Chill: Asleep.

-Nerdy: Asleep.

-Preppy: Asleep.

-Shop is closed.

-The player can go to bed to wake at H14.
 ## Items
 ### Artifacts
 - Cowrie, spawns on beach